 Handicap accessibility: Yes, the path around the harbor is paved.
 The beach is not accessible, but the pier is.

 Pets: Allowed if kept on a leash, which is the law in Buffalo.
 Bring bags to clean up after.
 Not allowed on playgrounds, buildings, and boardwalks.

 Swimming: Not allowed (but this may change in the future).

 Boat launch: The harbor has 2 concrete ramps in the north end/marina area, and can handle up to 6 simultaneous launches.
 Near the beach is a concrete ramp specifically for launching personal watercraft.

-Accommodations: Walking trails; full service marina with 1,005 slips; visitor slips; boat ramps; personal and hand watercraft launching; ship shop; snack shop; restaurant; ice cream; restrooms; showers; bait shop; fish cleaning station; personal watercraft dock; picnic tables; bicycling paths; bird watching; benches.
+Accommodations: Walking trails; full service marina with 1,005 slips; visitor slips; boat ramps; kayak rentals; personal and hand watercraft launching; ship shop; pavilions; snack shop; restaurant; ice cream; restrooms; showers; bait shop; fish cleaning station; personal watercraft dock; picnic tables; bicycling paths; bird watching; benches.

-The Harbor park is so popular that they recently acquired the 348-acre, 1,005-slip facility to improve and run it as a state park.
+The Harbor park is so popular that the State of New York recently acquired the 348-acre, 1,005-slip facility to improve and run it as a state park.
 Currently, the park is dominated by boating and jet ski traffic, but the state has plans to improve upon the picnic and family-friendly activities.
-Our guess is that they will add more restrooms, pavilions, and probably a playground or two.
-Expect that beach to be cleaned up and ready for swimming in the near future as well.
-There are many exciting changes to come.
+In 2023, the old wood pier was replaced by a modern one designed by TWMLA.

 Our recommended walk